Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instructions

-• Prepare soba noodles according to package instructions in lightly salted water
+• Prepare soba noodles according to package instructions in lightly salted water.
+Drain noodles after cooking, rinse thoroughly with cold water and set aside.

-• Cut chicken breast into small bite size pieces and season with salt and pepper
+• Cut chicken breast into small bite sizes pieces.
+Season with salt, ginger powder, and garlic powder.

-• Add seasoned chicken to the pan and cook for 6 minutes – tossing frequently
+• Heat olive oil in a frying pan over medium-high heat.
+Add seasoned chicken to the pan and cook for 8 minutes – tossing frequently.
+Check for an internal temp of 165F before removing chicken from pan.

 • Add soba noodles to a large mixing bowl with carrots, edamame, green onion and cooked chicken

-• Pour sauce over the soba noodles, chicken and veggies and toss
+• Pour the sauce over the soba noodles, chicken and veggies and toss to coat everything evenly.
+Toss in toasted sesame seeds and serve

 Nutrition Information